davewongillies/openfpga-palettes/README.md

 correctly, if you're sensitive to strobing effects don't use the inverted profiles.
 On regular profiles it should not be visible

-Many thanks to @flamepanther for the SGB Vaporwave palettes and Al\_Levin on Reddit for the Unique Games and Unusued BIOS palettes.
-(Also included are a few fixed base palettes that didn't have the LCD\_Off set correctly)

-More information and discussion can be found on [r/AnaloguePocket](https://www.reddit.com/r/AnaloguePocket/comments/18q2iz1/collection_of_all_official_game_boy_color_and)

 ## Want to make your own?

 Al\_Levin made a neat little online palette editor [here](https://simplepalettemaker.streamlit.app/).